I am 47 years old. I turn 48 late this month.

 Yet, because we constantly are reconstructing not only what our lives are and have been but what they can be, much opportunity resides here for new vision, imagination, and possibility, as well as simply truer desire.

-But, still, that rich tapestry of love and support deepens all our experiences, including our losses, and hopefully helps us continue to recognize doors, new ones or doors re-encountered and opening once more.
+But, still, that rich tapestry of love and support deepens all our experiences, including our losses, and hopefully helps us continue to recognize doors, new ones as well as ones re-encountered and opening again.

 I will have a happy birthday this year.
-I don’t actually have a choice: a few years back it suddenly became significant to my son.
-He has an almost Italian, or maybe a general European, sensibility about the importance of birthdays, and so he tries to take responsibility for making sure mine is joyful.
-I help ensure it is, because it makes him so very happy — he beams — when I tuck him in that night and thank him and that, in turn, is important to me and a very special birthday gift.
+I don’t actually have a choice: a few years back it suddenly became very significant to my son.
+He has an almost European or Latin American sensibility about the importance of birthdays, and so he tries to take responsibility for making sure mine is joyful.
+I help ensure it is, because it makes him so very happy—he beams—when I tuck him in that night and thank him, and that, in turn, is important to me and a very special birthday gift.

-I, too, will keep trying to re-engage and build connections with loved ones and community.
-Maybe try to build new friendships and relationships and renew slightly distant ones, if mutually chosen, as well.
+Marking my birthday, too, I will try to renew myself by building deeper connections with loved ones and community—maybe seeking out new friendships and relationships and re-engaging slightly distant ones, as well.

-And I suppose I’ll finish Katie tonight and schedule it for posting.
+And I suppose I’ll finish the Byron Katie interview tonight and schedule it for posting.
+That way I’ll read those lessons again, anyway.